AdminL3/Jugend-Forscht/Presentations/Introduction.md

 ## Introduction:

 - There are many prejudices about media and their reporting
-- This should be verifiable
+- But this should be verifiable
 - But how?
 - That's how my project came about
   --> see title